 Not enough people pay attention to how they are perceived online.
 Social media profiles can completely destroy your career.
 It’s scientifically and statistically proven that most HR managers are going to research the candidate at some time during the interview process (93% of employers do).
 Make sure that all of your social media profiles are set to private, and of course make sure that your profile picture is professional -- no selfies, especially on LinkedIn.

 Your verbal and written message

 Employers want to see that candidates are well-versed in every respect.
-If you are going to work for a Chairman or company President, then you will be corresponding on their behalf; so your writing skills must be first-rate.
-During your research (company homework), you should thoroughly investigate the company’s “message” (mission statement, blog, etc.) so you can then “walk the walk and talk the talk” of their company.
+If you are going to work for a chairman or company president, then you will be corresponding on their behalf; so, your writing skills must be first-rate.
+During your research (company homework), you should thoroughly investigate the company’s “message” (mission statement, blog, etc.) That way you can understand the culture of their company.